TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 * Recursion is allowed: Imported files can have :typoscript:`@import` statements.

-* The :typoscript:`@import` statement does not take a condition clause as the old :typoscript:`<INCLUDE_TYPOSCRIPT condition="">` statement did.
-That kind of condition should be considered a conceptual mistake.
-It should not be used.

 * .. versionchanged:: 12.0

   It is allowed to put :typoscript:`@import` within a condition.
 This example imports